Law and Grievances - Diverse Abilities & Accommodations

 Students are responsible for self-identification and for obtaining disability documentation from a professional who is qualified to assess their particular disability.
 The student, not the institution, assumes the cost of the evaluation.

-Students are responsible for notifying Disability Services staff of their disability and of their need for accommodations.
-Accommodations (not special education) are provided on a semester by semester basis in order for students with disabilities to have equal access to the institution’s programs, services and activities.
+Students are responsible for notifying Diverse Abilities and Accommodations staff of their diverse ability and of their need for accommodations.
+Accommodations (not special education) are provided on a semester by semester basis in order for students with diverse abilities to have equal access to the institution’s programs, services and activities.

 Section 504 (Subpart E) is a civil rights statute enforced by the Office for Civil Rights (OCR), U.S. Department of Education.
 The ADA is also a civil rights statute enforced by the U.S. Department of Justice, and the Equal Employment Opportunity Commission (EEOC).